-We can begin with one of the most famous, but also perhaps also one of the most curious, responses to a ruin in a landscape garden: Horace Walpole’s claim that the ruined castle at Hagley had about it ‘the true rust of the Barons’ Wars’.
+We can begin with one of the most famous, but also perhaps one of the most curious, responses to a ruin in a landscape garden: Horace Walpole’s claim that the ruined castle at Hagley had about it ‘the true rust of the Barons’ Wars’.
 The claim was made in a 1753 letter to his friend Richard Bentley—at the time one of Walpole’s advisors on the “Committee of Taste” for Strawberry Hill—and it comes in the context of more general praise for ‘extreme taste in the park’, and of a general lack of ‘absurdity’.
-What might seem absurd, of course, is that Walpole offers this praise for a ruin that had only recently been constructed.
-As Walpole knew, the castle was designed by Sanderson Miller and first appeared in Lyttelton’s Worcestershire landscape in 1747.
+What might seem absurd, of course, is that Walpole offers this praise for a ruined sandstone castle that had only recently been constructed.
+As Walpole knew, the castle was designed by Sanderson Miller and first appeared in George, Lord Lyttelton’s Worcestershire landscape in 1747.
 Notorious for judgements based on friendship and attachment, Walpole’s reaction might be dismissed as no more than a casual jeu d’esprit; but even if we consider it in such a light, it offers us a play of the mind which helps to suggest the complex relation between objects in the landscape and their imagined histories.

 We can also understand the response—in part—in the context of an antiquarianism Walpole shared with Bentley, and of Walpole's own quirky—but itself characteristically antiquarian—relationship with notions of authenticity.
 One of the characteristic ways in which eighteenth-century antiquarian engagement with objects of the past worked was to ignore, or at least underplay, questions of authenticity in favour of an emotional imagining of the past.
 The physicality of the object appeared to provide direct access to the past in a way that (as Nagel and Wood suggest) textual accounts might not.
 Walpole’s ‘true rust’ values an emotional response to material objects which is framed by different understandings or experiences of time and—again characteristically of antiquarianism—values cultural myth as much as historical record.
-That is, this seemingly peculiar response to a known ‘fake’ opens up for us crucial feature of eighteenth-century engagements with the ruin: the imagining of the self at a point in time, and in relation to time, and an imagining which is expressed as a somatic experience of emotion.
+That is, this seemingly peculiar response to a known ‘fake’ opens up for us a crucial feature of eighteenth-century engagements with the ruin: the imagining of the self at a point in time, and in relation to time, and an imagining which is expressed as a somatic experience of emotion.
 At issue here is not some notion of historical veracity, but instead an account of how one feels about the past.